 Field Name Description Filter Name A free-form text field.
 Enter a descriptive name for this filter.
-IP Version Select the IP version for this filter.
+Select the IP version for this filter.
 Options are IPv4 and IPv6.
 The default is IPv4.
-Protocol Select the protocol to be associated with this incoming filter.
-Options are: TCP/UDP, TCP, UDP, and ICMP.
-Source IP address [/pre-fix length] Enter the source IP address for rule.
+Select the protocol to be associated with this incoming filter.
+Options are: TCP/UDP, TCP, UDP, or ICMP.
+Source IP address [/pre- Enter the source IP address for rule.
 For IPv6, enter the prefix as well.
-Source Port (port or port:port) Enter source port number or range (xxxxx:yyyyy).

-Field Name Description Destination IP address [/prefix length] Enter the destination IP address for rule.
+Field Name Description fix length] Source Port (port or port:- Enter source port number or range (xxxxx:yyyyy).
+Destination IP address [/prefix length] Enter the destination IP address for rule.
 For IPv6, enter the prefix as well.
+Select this option to drop packets that meet this filter's requirements.
+The packets are deleted.
 Destination Port (port or port:port) Enter destination port number or range (xxxxx:yyyyy).
-Select the WAN interfaces to which this rule will be applied.
-Options are Select All or the interfaces defined for your network.
-The default is Select All .
+Click to apply this rule to all WAN interfaces or only certain types.
+Options are Select All or the types defined for your network.